jeremyletang/web_dispatcher/README.md

 limits
 ======

-For the moment you can use only on prototype for your all programm when you use `libroute_macros`.
+For the moment you can use only one prototype for all your programm when you use `libroute_macros`.

-The web dispatcher is really naive for the moment, and can only handle route using this kinds of functons: `fn(HashMap<~str, ~str>, ~Any) -> Resp<T>`.
+The web dispatcher is really naive for the moment, and can only handle routes using this kinds of functons: `fn(HashMap<~str, ~str>, ~Any) -> Resp<T>`.